Bagnoode History, Family Crest & Coats of Arms

 Early Origins of the Bagnoode family

 The surname Bagnoode was first found in Staffordshire, at Bagnall, a township, in the parish of Bucknall, union of Stoke-upon-Trent, N. division of the hundred of Pirehill.

 Early History of the Bagnoode family

-Another 169 words (12 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagnoode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bagnoode research.
+Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagnoode History in all our PDF Extended History products and printed products wherever possible.

 Bagnoode Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bagnoode has undergone many spelling variations, including Bagnall, Bagnal, Bagnold, Bagenald, Bagnald, Bagenal, Bagnell and many more.